sparklydinosaur310-design/My-Site-/README.md

 # My Personal Website

 My very first project on the internet.
 I built this website so that I could practise my coding skills and get better at coding and also learning more things about coding.
+In this website, you can expect to learn more about me and what sports i have learnt and what sports i am currently active in.

 ## Test the site
 **[Explore the Site](https://sparklydinosaur310-design.github.io/My-Site-/)**